MicrosoftEdge/MSEdgeExplainers/AudioContextInterruptedState/explainer.md

 ### "media-playback-while-not-visible" permission policy

-The ["media-playback-while-not-visible" permission policy](https://github.com/MicrosoftEdge/MSEdgeExplainers/blob/main/IframeMediaPause/iframe_media_pausing.md) allows the UA to pause media playback on unrendered iframes.
-However, since the Web Audio API [does not allow the UA to suspend](https://webaudio.github.io/web-audio-api/#dom-audiocontext-suspended-by-user-slot) audio playback, the proposed permission policy has no mechanism available to pause media playback.
+The [`"media-playback-while-not-visible"` permission policy] allows the UA to pause media playback on unrendered iframes.
+However, since the [Web Audio API does not allow the UA to suspend audio playback][audiocontext-suspended-by-user-slot], the proposed permission policy has no mechanism available to pause media playback.

 ### Audio Session API

-Similarly, the [Audio Session API](https://w3c.github.io/audio-session/) could also make use of the `"interrupted"` state.
-Whenever the [`AudioSessionState`](https://w3c.github.io/audio-session/#enumdef-audiosessionstate) is `"interrupted"`, the AudioContext of the document would also transition to the `"interrupted"` state.
+Similarly, the [Audio Session API] could also make use of the `"interrupted"` state.
+Whenever the [`AudioSessionState`] is `"interrupted"`, the AudioContext of the document would also transition to the `"interrupted"` state.
 As a matter of fact, the `AudioContext`'s `"interrupted"` state has been [implemented on WebKit](https://github.com/WebKit/WebKit/blob/1e8ea6e4777297ce82e6c911caa7cce2cc32e6a9/Source/WebCore/Modules/webaudio/AudioContextState.idl) and is currently being used by the Audio Session API.

 In Safari, on MacOS Sonoma 14.5, if there an active web page with the `AudioContext` in the `"running"` state, and if we set the audio session type to `"auto"` with `navigator.audioSession.type = "auto"`; whenever the laptop's screen is locked, the AudioContext will transition to the `"interrupted"` state.
 When the screen is unlocked, the state will automatically switch to `"running"` again.